Arundel Dental Group Welcomes You

 Q: Is it safer to schedule your appointment first thing in the morning?; the office will be cleaner because there haven’t been patients coming through before me.

 You should schedule your dental appointment for the time of day that works for you.
-The same enhanced cleaning protocols occur all day long, including leaving the room empty after a patient leaves to allow the appropriate time necessary as part of thoroughly cleaning and disinfecting the space between patients.
+The same enhanced cleaning protocols occur all day long.

 Q: How is your dental team monitoring themselves for COVID-19?